-- lead congregations in meaningful and inspiring times of worship, demonstrating theological integrity, the anointing of the Holy Spirit, and musical excellence as the hallmarks of their ministry. - 2. prayerfully and carefully plan, prepare and then lead services of worship for their local congregations with a goal to spiritual formation. - 3. articulate a philosophy of worship which grounded in Biblical reflection, historical development and theologically consideration as well as being culturally relevant. - 4. demonstrate a pursuit of musical excellence and a commitment to lifelong learning. - 5. have well-developed general music skills that will prepare them vocationally to serve as worship leaders and ministers of music. - 6. exhibit character qualities of humility and service.
+- lead congregations in meaningful and inspiring times of worship, demonstrating theological integrity, the anointing of the Holy Spirit, and musical excellence as the hallmarks of their ministry. - 2. prayerfully and carefully plan, prepare, and lead services of worship for their local congregations with a goal to spiritual formation. - 3. articulate a philosophy of worship that is grounded in Biblical reflection, historical development, and theological consideration as well as being culturally relevant. - 4. demonstrate a pursuit of musical excellence and a commitment to lifelong learning. - have well-developed general music skills that will prepare them vocationally to serve as worship leaders. - 6. exhibit character qualities of humility and service.